 1. Do you have a consistent pre-competition ritual? [_]

 Before games, I try to have a low-GI carb-heavy meal the night before, get 8 hours of sleep if possible, get up at my usual wake time, eat protein shortly after waking, and not have too heavy a meal too close to competition.
-I pack my bag with all the things I need, arrive at the stadium about an hour before the game.
+Next, I pack my bag with all I need and arrive at the stadium about an hour before the game.
 I then warm up a little bit by myself.
-After this I stretch and listen to music that helps me to get pumped up and focused.
+After this, I stretch and listen to music that helps me to get pumped up and focused.
 I then discuss the game plan with my team and coach.
-We then all go out as a team and warm up together before the introductions and the game begins.
+Finally, we all go out as a team and warm up together before the introductions and the game begins.

-If your pre-game ritual doesn’t help you to perform at your best, see what you can do to shake it up.
+If your pre-game ritual doesn’t help you perform at your best, see what you can do to shake it up.
 Maybe get there earlier than you usually do.
 Find a quiet spot.
 Bring headphones and do a 10-minute meditation.
 Practice a few easy skills to fire up your muscle memory and boost your confidence.
 Listen to music and focus on your objectives for the day.
-Visualise yourself doing the moves you want to do and being successful doing this.
-Add something in that you don’t usually do, or take something out that you don’t think is helping, and see what the result is.
-Over time, you’ll know what helps and what doesn’t, and what to do more before a competition.
+Visualise yourself making the moves you want to do and being successful doing this.
+Add something in that you don’t usually do, or take something out that you don’t think is helping, and see the result.
+Over time, you’ll know what helps and doesn’t, and what to do more before a competition.

-3. Do you know what type of environment is most helpful for you to prepare yourself before the competition? [_]
+3. Do you know what type of environment is most helpful for preparing yourself before the competition? [_]

-Some people are more extroverted and like to be around people, socialising and connecting and laughing and having fun.
+Some people are more extroverted and like to be around people, socialising, connecting, laughing, and having fun.
 Others are more introverted and like space from others and quiet.
 Experiment with this before competitions, and soon you’ll know what environment is best for the significant events.

 Let’s say you prefer space and quiet, but there are no change rooms around, and you need to remain by the side of the court.
 You may need noise-cancelling headphones or other things that can still take you away from where you are a bit so that you can focus and do your pre-game ritual and get into the zone for when the competition begins,